Macular Degeneration: Causes, Diagnosis, Types and Treatment

 Macular Degeneration

-While macular degeneration usually does not cause total blindness, it remains one of the leading causes of permanent central vision loss, especially in adults over 50.
+Macular degeneration usually does not cause total blindness.
+But it is a leading cause of permanent loss of central vision, especially in people over age 50.

 Understanding the Macula and Central Vision